 - You need to bypass simple geo-restrictions.

-- You want to hide your IP address without needing encryption.
+- You want to hide your IP address.

-- You prefer a free or lower-cost solution for basic tasks.
+- You prefer a free service for basic tasks.

 Conclusion

-Both VPNs and proxies have their benefits, but the right choice depends on your needs.
+The right choice depends on your needs.
 So, which is better for you?
-If security and privacy are your main concerns, a VPN is the way to go.
-Yet, if you’re simply looking to bypass regional content restrictions for streaming or browsing, a proxy will suffice.
+If security is your main concern, a VPN is the way to go.
+Yet, if you’re simply looking to bypass regional content restrictions a proxy will suffice.

 Also Read: Blockchain Technology in Digital Marketing